lupyuen/lupyuen.github.io/src/lvgl.md

 But this might become a showstopper as we work with __advanced LVGL Widgets__.

-I'll do more experiments with LVGL on Zig and report the outcome.
+I'll run more experiments with LVGL on Zig and report the outcome.

 # What's Next

 I hope this article has inspired you to create LVGL Apps in Zig!

-(But if you would like to wait for Zig 1.0...
+(But if you prefer to wait for Zig 1.0...
 That's OK too!)

 Check out my earlier work on Zig, NuttX and LoRaWAN...